fastify/light-my-request/README.md

   })
 ```

 Note: The application would not respond multiple times.
-If you try to invoking any method after the application has responded, the application would throw an error.
+If you try to invoke any method after the application has responded, the application would throw an error.

-## Acknowledgements
+## Acknowledgments
 This project has been forked from [`hapi/shot`](https://github.com/hapijs/shot) because we wanted to support *Node ≥ v4* and not only *Node ≥ v8*.
-All the credits before the commit [00a2a82](https://github.com/fastify/light-my-request/commit/00a2a82eb773b765003b6085788cc3564cd08326) goes to the `hapi/shot` project [contributors](https://github.com/hapijs/shot/graphs/contributors).
+All credits prior to commit [00a2a82](https://github.com/fastify/light-my-request/commit/00a2a82eb773b765003b6085788cc3564cd08326) go to the `hapi/shot` project [contributors](https://github.com/hapijs/shot/graphs/contributors).
-Since the commit [db8bced](https://github.com/fastify/light-my-request/commit/db8bced10b4367731688c8738621d42f39680efc) the project will be maintained by the Fastify team.
+Since commit [db8bced](https://github.com/fastify/light-my-request/commit/db8bced10b4367731688c8738621d42f39680efc) the project will be maintained by the Fastify team.

 ## License